 Place of Residence: Kennewick, Washington

 Background and Personal History: Growing up with a grandmother who put-up jars and jars of pickles, jam, and vegetables every year, Renee came early to food sustainability.
-She remembers helping her grandmother dig dandelion greens in the spring, pick wild alpine strawberries in the summer, and harvest green and yellow beans from the garden in the fall.
-In addition, Renee’s mother was a wonderful cook who made all her meals from scratch and made sure her family had home-baked bread often.
+In addition, Renee’s mother was a wonderful cook who prepared all her meals from scratch, and made sure her family had home-baked bread often.
 But it wasn’t until Renee’s oldest child had a bad reaction to food additives that Renee got really serious about what and how her family eats.
-This interest led her to pursue an additional degree in Home Economics.
+This interest led her to pursue an additional degree in Family and Consumer Sciences.
 She’s a voracious reader and researcher and has extended her education to focus on nutrition and nutritious foods.

-Today, Renee coaxes, forages, and grows as much food as she can in her little, ¼-suburban-acre, and then can, freeze, and dry it for a taste of summer in the middle of the winter.
+Today, Renee coaxes, forages, and grows as much food as she can in her little, ¼-suburban-acre, and preserves it for a taste of summer in the middle of the winter.
 She’s passionate about serving healthy, delicious, real food to her family.

-Other Fun Facts: Renee’s a Maine native who moved west nearly 20 years ago.
-She’s married to her high school sweetheart, and they have two children and six grandchildren.
+Other Fun Facts: Renee’s a Maine native who moved west nearly 25 years ago.
+She’s married to her high school sweetheart, and they have two children and seven grandchildren.

 Connect with Renee: